kaustubhhiware/slack2discord/README.md

     iv.
 Message content intent.

 5. Under the `Bot permissions` box, select `Administrators` permission.
+This will allow us to send messages, create threads, send messages in threads, add emojis, pin messages, etc.
 6. Below the username, Click `Reset Token`.
 Copy this token, you're going to use this later.
 7. On the left side panel, Head to `OAuth2 > URL Generator`.
 Select `bot` scope, and then `Administrators`.
 Copy the URL generated at the bottom.
 8. Head to `OAuth2 > General`.
 Under `Default Authorization Link`, choose `Custom URL`, and paste the copied URL.